RaviTambade/ngnihilenttraining/notes/day16.md

 # 🌈 **The Result: A Fully Reactive Angular Dashboard**

-Priya selects “March” from the dropdown.
+Sanika selects “March” from the dropdown.

 Immediately: